 Drive down the Streets in a Vintage Automobile

 What better way to explore Prague’s unique, old world beauty than in a classic vintage car from the 1920s or ‘30s?
 An increasing number of tour operators have begun offering antique car tours recently, and the vintage beauties are now a familiar sight around Prague’s historical sites.
 Some of the tour operators include Prague Vintage Cars, CityDiscovery, and Prague Private Guides.
 You can book in advance or just pick up a ride from Malá Strana at the end of Charles Bridge.
-Prices range from 770 CZK to 1900 CZK depending on the company, number of passengers, and the duration of the ride.
+Prices range from 770 CZK to 1900 CZK depending on the company, number of passengers, and the duration of the ride. website

 Glide through Town on the Historic Tram Line No. 91